Gatineau: History

-Prior to European settlement, the Gatineau area was inhabited by Anishinaabe peoples including the Algonquins.
+Prior to European settlement, the Gatineau area was inhabited by the Algonquin people which is part of the larger Anishinaabe.
 The current city of Gatineau is centred on an area formerly called Hull.
-It is the oldest European colonial settlement in the National Capital Region, but this area was essentially not developed by Europeans until after the American Revolutionary War, when the Crown made land grants to Loyalists for resettlement in Upper Canada.
+It is the oldest European colonial settlement in the National Capital Region, but this area was essentially not developed by Europeans until after the American Revolutionary War, when the Crown granted land through the Leaders and Associates program of the Lower Canada Executive, which brought settlement in the Ottawa Valley.

 Hull was founded on the north shore of the Ottawa River in 1800 by Philemon Wright at the portage around the Chaudière Falls, just upstream (or west) from the confluence of the Gatineau and Rideau rivers with the Ottawa River.
-Wright brought his family, five other families, and twenty-five labourers to establish an agricultural community.
-They considered the area a mosquito-infested wilderness.
-Soon after settling here, Wright and his family took advantage of the large lumber stands and became involved in the Ottawa River timber trade.
-The original settlement was called Wrightstown, and was later renamed as Hull.
-It stood across from Bytown.
-In 2002, after amalgamation, it was part of a larger jurisdiction named the City of Gatineau.
+Wright brought his family, four other families, and 25 (or 33, according to Philemon's own conflicting reports) labourers with the hope of establishing an agricultural community.
+However, by 1806, Wright and his family took advantage of the large forest stands and began the Ottawa River timber trade, floating the first square timber raft down the Ottawa River to Québec City.
+For a while, the industry was under a monopoly known as the Gatineau Privilege.
+The original settlement was called Wright's Town, Lower Canada, and was later renamed as Hull, when it was incorporated in 1875.
+Bytown, founded in 1832, stood across the river from Wright's Town.
+In 2002, after amalgamation, Hull became part of a larger jurisdiction named the City of Gatineau.

-The name Gatineau comes from Nicolas Gastineau.
-According to legend, this 17th century traveler and fur trader drowned where the Gatineau River flows into the Ottawa River.
-For a long time, the place of drowning was referred to as Pointe-à-Gatineau, but part of the name was eventually cut off.

-In 1820, before immigrants from Ireland and Great Britain arrived in great numbers, Hull Township had a population of 707, including 365 men, 113 women, and 229 children.
+In 1820, before immigrants from Ireland and Great Britain arrived in great numbers, Hull Township had a population of 707; these included 365 men, 113 women, and 229 children.
 The high number of men were related to workers in the lumber trade.
 In 1824, there were 106 families and 803 persons.
 During the rest of the 1820s, the population of Hull doubled, with the arrival of Protestant immigrants from Ulster, now Northern Ireland.
 By 1851, the population of the County of Ottawa was 11,104, of which 2,811 lived in Hull.
 By comparison, Bytown had a population of 7,760 in 1851.
 By 1861, Ottawa County had a population of 15,671, of which 3,711 lived in Hull.